nguyenchanh2201/frugen/README.md

 	-o <argument>, --out-format <argument>
 		Output format, one of:
 		binary - Default format when writing to a file.

+		         NOTE: When generating a binary FRU using command line options only, that is, without an input template file, please keep in mind that the areas will be put into the output binary file in the order of given options.
+Hence, to create a FRU with the default layot, use area-related options in the default order, which is: chassis, board, product, multirecord.

+		               When using a template, the order of areas will be preserved for the areas defined in the template.
+Any new areas will be added in the order of options as described above.

 		         For stdout, the following will be used, even if 'binary' is explicitly specified:
 		json   - Default when writing to stdout.